Panlichen/ChatHPC-ChatHPCforKokkos-SC25/example_evaluation_output/code_llama_base_results.md

 ### Hints:

-* You can use the Kokkos documentation to help you answer the question.
-* You can use the Kokkos examples to help you answer the question.
-* You can use the Kokkos tutorials to help you answer the question.
-* You can use the Kokkos examples to help you answer the question.
+* You can use the Kokkos::parallel_for() function to parallelize a for loop.
-* You can use the Kokkos tutorials to help you answer the question.
+* You can use the Kokkos::parallel_for() function to parallelize a for loop.
-* You can use the Kokkos examples to help you answer the question.
+* You can use the Kokkos::parallel_for() function to parallelize a for loop.
-* You can use the Kokkos tutorials to help you answer the question.
+* You can use the Kokkos::parallel_for() function to parallelize a for loop.
-* You can use the Kokkos examples to help you answer the question.
+* You can use the Kokkos::parallel_for() function to parallelize a for loop.
-* You can use the Kokkos tutorials to help you answer the question.
+* You can use the Kokkos::parallel_for() function to parallelize a for loop.
-* You can use the Kokkos examples to help you answer the question.
+* You can use the Kokkos::parallel_for() function to parallelize a for loop.
-* You can use the Kokkos tutorials to help you answer the question.
+* You can use the Kokkos::parallel_for() function to parallelize a for loop.
-* You can use the Kokkos examples to help you answer the question.
+* You can use the Kokkos::parallel_for() function to parallelize a for loop.
-* You can use the Kokkos tutorials to help you answer the question.
+* You can use the Kokkos::parallel_for() function to parallelize a for loop.
-* You can use the Kokkos examples to help you answer the question.
+* You can use the Kokkos::parallel_for() function to parallelize a for loop.
-* You can use the Kokkos tutorials to help you answer the question.
+* You can use the Kokkos::parallel_for() function to parallelize a for loop.
-* You can use the Kokkos examples to help you answer the question.
+* You can use the Kokkos::parallel_for() function to
-* You can use

 ## Index 25